mlswg/mls-protocol/draft-ietf-mls-protocol.md

 MLS provides no mechanism to protect the group ID and epoch of a message from the DS, so the group ID and the frequency of messages and epoch changes are not protected against inspection by the DS.
+However, any modifications to these will cause decryption failure.

 ### Group Extensions

 A group's extensions are first set by the group's creator and then updated by GroupContextExtensions proposals.
-A GroupContextExtension proposal sent as a PublicMessage leaks the groups' extensions.
+A GroupContextExtension proposal sent as a PublicMessage leaks the group's extensions.

 A new member learns the group's extensions via a GroupInfo object.
 When the new member joins via a Welcome message, the Welcome message's encryption protects